 In creative placemaking, partners from public, private, nonprofit, and community sectors strategically shape the physical and social character of a neighborhood, town, tribe, city, or region around arts and cultural activities.
 Creative placemaking animates public and private spaces, rejuvenates structures and streetscapes, improves local business viability and public safety, and brings diverse people together to celebrate, inspire, and be inspired.

 The report remains a key resource for mayors, arts organizations, the philanthropic sector, and others interested in understanding strategies for leveraging the arts to help shape and revitalize the physical, social, and economic character of place.
-Creative Placemaking has also been translated into Korean (Arts Council Korea, 2014).

 In a specialÂ creative placemaking issueÂ of theÂ Community Development Investment Review (2014) for the Federal Reserve Bank of San Francisco,Â Ann Markusen and Anne Gadwa Nicodemus contributed “Creative Placemaking: How to Do It Well.”
 In this article, they focus on theÂ challenges in partnering, project design, securing finance, and evaluating progress.
 They go beyond the limits of their initial definition and case studies, adding insights from subsequent research, consulting, public speaking, and community engagement.